thehimalayanleo/thehimalayanleo.github.io/index.md

 * Jan 2022: We released a preprint of our recent work on efficiently graphing multivariate <em>statistical</em> power manifolds with supervised learning techniques.
 Manuscript now available at [PowerGraph: Using neural networks and principal components to multivariate statistical power trade-offs](https://arxiv.org/abs/2201.00719).

 * Nov 2021: We discuss recent progress in graphing multivariate <em>statistical</em> power manifolds with novel Machine Learning at the [MCP Colloquium](https://www.purdue.edu/hhs/psy/colloquia/index.html) at Purdue University.
 Work done with the SuperPower group.
-Slides and paper incoming soon.
+Slides and paper are coming soon.

 * June 2021: Our article <em>[Towards Quantifying the Carbon Emissions of Differentially Private Machine Learning](https://arxiv.org/abs/2107.06946)</em> was accepted at the ICML Workshop on Socially Responsible Machine Learning.